-Assistive technologies play an important role in equalizing opportunities for people with disabilities and at the library we make every effort to assure that these people have access the building, the collections and the services according to their needs.
+Assistive technologies play an important role in equalizing opportunities for people with disabilities.
+At the library, we make every effort to ensure that these people have access to the building, the collections and the services according to their needs.

 Accessible Multi-modal Electronic Library of Greece

 AMElib is a controlled access multi modal digital library that has been developed by Heal-Link, the Greek academic libraries consortium.
 It is a web-based service that provides digital publications to authorized users who are subscribed to the service and informed about copyright protection laws

 Greece has signed but not yet ratify and implement the provisions of the Marrakesh VIP Treaty, that makes the production and sharing of specially-adapted books for people with blindness or visual impairments legal and easier.
 For this reason the academic libraries are in collaboration with the publishers and copyright owners and the production of accessible publications is done according to the decision of the Greek Ministry of Culture 98546 (Government Gazette B2065 24.10.2007.).
 The aspiration of the Consortium is to develop and support AMELib further so it can serve as an online Public Access Catalog (OPAC) of accessible bibliography.